-How Voicemail to Email Works
+How to Forward Voicemail to Email and How Voicemail to Email Works

-Some providers, like OnSIP, allow you to listen to and delete recordings using a web-based interface in addition to the traditional dial-in phone method.
+Some providers, like OnSIP, allow you to listen to and delete recordings using a web-based interface, in addition to the traditional dial-in phone method.

 Voicemail to Email Benefits

 In 2021, the average U.S. user spent around 5.35 hours per day checking personal and business emails.
 Now that you know how to forward voicemail to email, why not take advantage of this habit and send your voicemails to your email?
 This makes it easy to see voicemails and take action.
 Some providers also offer text message notifications when a new voicemail comes in.

 The alternative is looking at that little voicemail notification light on your desktop phone or, if you’ve got a VoIP, logging into your web portal to manually check.
 Most people miss it, at least initially, and workdays can get so busy that even if you do see the light, you might get distracted by a co-worker who just sent, yes, an email that you need to respond to.
 Also, employees who don’t consistently use or pay attention to their desk phones might never even see the notification.

 And if they do see it, they have to be sitting near their phone, then enter their PINs to access the voicemail box, then listen through all the other voicemail messages they may have.